 Eat Lean Proteins

 Filling your diet with healthy proteins is vital to your overall health.
-Protein helps your body build up your blood, bones, muscles, and skin.
+Protein helps your body build blood, bones, muscles, and skin.
 When it comes to weight loss and keeping the weight off, protein helps you feel full faster and longer.

 When shopping at the grocery store and eating out, fill your shopping cart and order off the menu as many protein-rich foods as you can.
 Examples include plain Greek yogurt, white-fleshed fish, lean beef, lite tofu, eggs, non-fat milk, low-fat cottage cheese, and skinless, white-meat poultry.